FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Experiments

-Moreover, in alignment with market trends, \textsc{FinCon} consistently exhibits superior sequential decision-making quality compared to other LLM-based financial agents, irrespective of whether the market conditions are bullish (e.g., GOOG), bearish (e.g., NIO), or mixed (e.g., TSLA).
-We attribute this performance to its high-quality distillation process through a synthesized multi-agent collaboration mechanism and its dual-functional risk control design, which collectively position \textsc{FinCon} as a leader in this space.
-Compared to \textsc{FinCon}, \textsc{FinGPT} primarily bases its trading decisions on the LLMs' ability to interpret sentiment in financial information.
-This approach does not fully capitalize on the LLMs' capacity to synthesize nuanced investment-related textual insights with numerical financial indicators. \textsc{GA} and \textsc{FinMem}, on the other hand, utilize single-agent frameworks that do not incorporate sophisticated information distillation processes or a diverse set of tools.
-This lack of complexity places considerable demand on the agent to process and reason through multi-sourced information, particularly when faced with large and varied data modalities.
-Additionally, they employ a static or minimal investment belief system.
-As a result, their ability to filter noise from mixed market data is relatively weak.
-As illustrated in Figure~\ref{fig:allplot_belief} (a) \& (b), this limitation leads them to consistently maintain a lower position and exhibit hesitation regarding `buy' or `sell' decisions, ultimately resulting in suboptimal performance. \textsc{FinCon} overcomes these limitations through its innovative multi-agent synthesis, enabling it to deliver better outcomes.
-While \textsc{FinAgent} positions itself as a foundational framework capable of utilizing multi-modal data, its performance is robust with images and tabular data but does not exhibit a competitive edge when integrating audio data, such as ECC audio, which is crucial in real-world trading.
-Additionally, its decision-relevant memory retrieval process is based on similarity, leading the agent to make current decisions based on outdated memories, often resulting in errors.
-In contrast, the memory structure of \textsc{FinCon} is designed to account for the varying timeliness of multi-sourced financial data, ultimately delivering significantly superior decision quality.
+In alignment with market trends, \textsc{FinCon} consistently exhibits superior decision-making quality compared to other LLM-based agents, regardless of market conditions—whether bullish (e.g., GOOG, MSFT), bearish (e.g., NIO), or mixed (e.g., TSLA).
+We attribute this performance to its high-quality distillation of information through a synthesized multi-agent collaboration mechanism, combined with its dual-level risk control design, positioning \textsc{FinCon} as a leader in the space.
+By contrast, \textsc{FinGPT} primarily relies on sentiment analysis of financial information, failing to fully exploit the potential of LLMs to integrate nuanced textual insights with numerical financial indicators.
+Similarly, \textsc{GA} and \textsc{FinMem} use single-agent frameworks without sophisticated information distillation processes or a diverse toolset, placing heavy cognitive demand on the agent to process multi-source information, especially when dealing with large and varied data modalities.
+Moreover, their static or minimal investment belief systems result in weak filtering of market noise.
+As illustrated in Figure~\ref{fig:allplot_belief} (a) \& (b) of Appendix~\ref{over-episode-risk-control}, this limitation leads these models to consistently hold lower positions and hesitate between `buy' or `sell' decisions, ultimately resulting in suboptimal performance.

+\textsc{FinCon} overcomes these challenges through its innovative multi-agent synthesis, enabling it to deliver superior outcomes.
+Although \textsc{FinAgent} performs well when integrating images and tabular data, it struggles to remain competitive when incorporating audio data, such as ECC recordings, which are critical in real-world trading.
+Additionally, \textsc{FinAgent} relies on similarity-based memory retrieval, which can lead to decisions based on outdated information, often resulting in errors.
+In contrast, \textsc{FinCon}'s memory structure accounts for the varying timeliness of multi-source financial data, significantly enhancing decision quality and overall performance.